 In Sibley Wind's case, the 2011 permit amendment authorized three changes from the 2008 Permit - two changes relating to the extensions (PPA and construction deadlines) and a third amendment, a requirement to file additional project information on shadow flicker impacts and mitigation measures.
-Generally, as the Commission amends permits to allow additional time to obtain PPAs and commence construction it has evaluated whether any new permit conditions have been applied to subsequent projects or permits and whether those conditions should be applied to the amended permits.
+As the Commission amends permits to allow additional time to obtain PPAs and commence construction it has evaluated whether any new permit conditions have been applied to subsequent projects or permits and whether those conditions should be applied to the permits up for amendment.